cbartram/Nucleus/README.md

 You can use a template of a previously created (Container wrapped) component to quickly create all your new components!

+For example `nucleus Auth --template=./component/templates/YourTemplate.js` will use the `YourTemplate.js` file as a copy for Auth.

 ## Handling Nucleus Errors

 Often times nucleus will give you errors saying that it cannot find the right path or location to create your component in.